 Are Fermented Oats Finally Having their Moment?

 In recent years, the popularity of fermented foods and drinks has surged, and for good reason.
 While we too can appreciate fermented foods for the taste alone, our enthusiasm lies in the ongoing exploration of the health benefits associated with fermented products.
-During the process of fermentation, complex molecules undergo microbial or enzymatic transformations, resulting in simpler molecules that promote easier digestion.1 On top of smoother digestion, fermenting foods includes a multitude of benefits, including nutrient enhancement and the formation of probiotics.
+During the process of fermentation, complex molecules undergo microbial or enzymatic transformations.
+This results in simpler molecules that promote easier digestion.1 On top of smoother digestion, fermenting foods includes a multitude of benefits.
+These include nutrient enhancement and the formation of probiotics.
 While familiar choices like kimchi and kombucha may be top-of-mind when thinking about fermented foods, we believe that one food has the potential to emerge as a fermented powerhouse: oats.

 Oats, known by their scientific name as Avena Sativa L., are rich in health benefits.
-Containing high levels of prebiotic compounds, such as beta-glucan (a soluble fiber that originates from the cell walls of bacteria, yeast, fungi, algae, and some plants), oats have been linked to slow digestion and high levels of satiety.2 The fermenting of oats can be directed by the inclusion of specific microorganisms, such as lactic acid bacteria.
-The addition of these bacteria helps to release bound compounds in the food matrix, creating smaller molecules and facilitating greater digestibility.3 This can help to alleviate Gastrointestinal (GI) symptoms upon consumption, such as gas and bloating.
+With high levels of prebiotic compounds, such as beta-glucan, oats have are linked to slower digestion and higher levels of satiety.2 The fermenting of oats can be directed by the inclusion of specific microorganisms, such as lactic acid bacteria.
+The addition of these bacteria helps to release bound compounds in the food matrix.
+This creates smaller molecules and facilitates greater digestibility.3 This can help to alleviate Gastrointestinal (GI) symptoms upon consumption, such as gas and bloating.

 The fermentation of oats can also increase the bioavailability of certain components, including various B vitamins, minerals, and non-nutritive phytochemicals.
-This is, in part, due to the fermentation process contributing to the hydrolysis of phytate, a substance found in plant seeds that can hinder the absorption of some nutrients.
-When hydrolyzed, phytate is degraded, allowing for enhanced bioavailability of vitamins and minerals, making the oats more nutrient dense.4
+This is, in part, due to the fermentation process contributing to the hydrolysis of phytate.
+Phytate is a substance found in plant seeds that can hinder the absorption of some nutrients.
+When hydrolyzed, phytate is degraded, allowing for enhanced bioavailability of vitamins and minerals.
+This makes the oats more nutrient dense.4

 Sources: